MaximeSzymanski/PPO/README.md

 ### Discrete PPO

 Discrete PPO is used for discrete action space (like LunarLander-v2 environement).
-It doesn't handle MultiDiscrete (like LunarLander-v2 environement).
+It doesn't handle MultiDiscrete action space.

 Both discrete and continuous PPO have a recurrent support, using LSTM.